 Theft of Cash by Employees

-Many of the losses sustained by small businesses involve the theft of cash by employees.
+Many small businesses are victims of thefts perpetrated by employees.
+When choosing an asset to steal, employees often opt for cash.
 Cash is king from the standpoint of an employee thief.
 It is easy to steal from a safe or cash register and is highly liquid.
-Thus, cash is stolen by employees more than any other asset.

-Small businesses are particularly vulnerable to theft losses by employees.
-One reason is that workers often perform multiple functions with little oversight.
+Small businesses are particularly vulnerable to employee theft losses.
+For one thing, workers often perform multiple functions with little oversight.
 An example is a bookkeeper who handles accounts receivable, accounts payable, and the monthly reconciliation of the balance sheet.
-A second reason is that many small companies lack basic controls to prevent fraud such as spot financial checks or an annual outside audit.
-Thirdly, many small business owners put too much trust in key employees and are reluctant to acknowledge signs of dishonesty.
+Secondly, many small companies lack basic controls to prevent fraud, such as an annual outside audit.
+Thirdly, small business owners are often overly trusting of key employees and disregard signs of dishonesty.

 Types of Cash Theft

 Skimming refers to the theft of cash that has not yet entered the employer's accounting system.
-The theft may occur at the cash register or usual point of sale.
+Some thefts involve money that should have been put into the cash register.
 For example, a customer makes a purchase using cash.
-An employee pockets the money and never rings up the purchase on the cash register.
+An employee pockets the money and never rings up the purchase.
 The business owner is unaware of the theft because no record of the sale exists.
 A worker may also ring up a portion of the sale and pocket the remainder.
-For instance, an employee collects $10 from a customer and rings up a $5 sale.

-Cash larceny refers to the stealing of cash after it has been recorded on the employer's books.
+Cash larceny means stealing cash that has already been recorded on the employer's books.
 Larceny is more difficult to conceal than skimming because the stolen funds have been recorded in the employer's accounting system.
-An example of larceny is the theft of cash from a cash drawer after an employee has rung up a sale.
-The worker may later try to cover his or her tracks via a cash register scheme (discussed below).
-He or she may create a false refund, void a sale, or alter or destroy the cash register tape.
+An example of larceny is cash an employee steals from a cash drawer after ringing up a sale.
+The worker may try to cover his tracks by creating a false refund, voiding a sale, or altering or destroying the cash register tape.

 The ACFE identifies five types of fraudulent disbursement.

 - Check Tampering.
 An employee creates a fraudulent check or alters an existing one for his or her benefit.
-For instance, a worker alters a check from a customer, replacing the employer's name with his name as the payee.
-The worker then deposits the check into a personal account.
+For instance, a worker alters a check written by a customer and then deposits it into a personal account.

 - Cash Register Schemes.
 A worker steals cash from the register by voiding a previous sale or creating a fake refund.

 - Billing Schemes.
 This type of fraud involves a fake document such as a purchase order or invoice.
-The worker creates a false document and then issues a check.
-He or she cashes the check or deposits it into a personal account.
+The worker creates a false document and then issues a check, which he or she cashes or deposits into a personal account.

 - Expense Reimbursement Schemes.
 Many workers commit fraud by falsifying business expenses.
 They may submit personal expenditures as business expenses or inflate the actual amounts spent.
 Some will even submit the same expense multiple times.